 Figure 3. a) Principal demonstration of Aruco and Stereo Camera, will redraw and put marker, camera signs, planes on it; b) Image processing effect (Using Mean) c) Marker Detection in IR image, redo for 720p image

 A binocular stereo camera is an approach for estimating the depth of 3D structure from two images.
 A scene in world coordinates can be transformed to camera coordinates, then perspective projected to the image plane.
-Mapping between the image plane and image sensor can be described as the camera's intrinsic parameters, representing the camera's internal geometry.
+The mapping between the image plane and the image sensor can be described as the camera's intrinsic parameters, representing the camera's internal geometry.
 An orthonormal orientation (cw)/rotation (R) matrix shifts a 3D point to the camera frame.
 However, the equations for perspective projection are non-linear.
 Therefore, it is often convenient to express both intrinsic and extrinsic matrices as linear equations through Homogeneous coordinates, as shown in (1) and (2), respectively:

 uvw=fx0ox00 fyoy 00001xcyczc1